Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the time, it was thought to be a member of the Carcharodontosaurus dinosaur family, which had been discovered in Morocco.

 The fossilized bones of the animal were later destroyed during World War II.
-But it was thanks to documents left by many researchers in the previous century that another team from Germany discovered something unusual.
+But it was thanks to documents left by many researchers in the previous century that another team of researchers from Germany discovered something unusual.

 “The Egyptian dinosaur fossils described are significantly different from more recent discoveries of Carcharodontosaurus in Morocco,” said Dr Maximilian Kellermann from Ludwig-Maximilians-Universität (Germany), a member of the research team.